 To the TGbe Editor: change P.L.
 566.4 as following:

-In all options, in order to transmit data, the MAC generates a PHY-TXSTART.request primitive, which causes the PHY entity to enter the transmit state.
+In all options, in order to transmit data, the MAC generates a PHY-TXSTART.request primitive, which causes the PHY entity to response with PHY-TXSTART.confirm primitive and enter the transmit state.
 Further, the PHY is set to operate at the appropriate frequency through station management via the PLME, as specified in 36.4.

 Proposed changes for CID 7280: